Skip to content

 Please follow the link to our mile-by-mile Guide to the Going-to-the-Sun Road for details, photos, and to plan your experience.
 And for a world class hike in the GTSR section, please see our Hiking the Highline Trail guide.

-The Many Glacier area of Glacier National Park is another incredibly beautiful area.
+The Many Glacier area of Glacier National Park is another strikingly beautiful area.
 It showcases rugged mountain peaks, pristine alpine lakes, and glaciers.
 Offering boat excursions on pristine glacial lakes, world-class hiking, and dramatic scenery, Many Glacier has plenty to keep every type of traveler happy.
 The historic Many Glacier Hotel is a centerpiece of this region and worth a stop, or a stay!

-The Two Medicine area of Glacier National Parks is quieter and less visited.
+The Two Medicine area of Glacier National Park is quieter and less visited.
 However, it is an absolute jewel, a gorgeous valley surrounded by dramatic peaks, and featuring alpine lakes and rugged landscapes.
 The main center of activity is Two Medicine Lake, which is surrounded by towering giants like Rising Wolf Mountain and Sinopah Mountain.
 Trails and lake excursions leave from there.

 Please follow the link to our Guide to the Two Medicine Area for details and to plan your time.